 Where Social Security Taxes Go

-- retirement benefits
+- Retirement benefits

-- survivor benefits
+- Survivor benefits

-- disability benefits
+- Disability benefits

 Where Medicare Taxes Go

-Unlike Social Security, Medicare is also financed through premiums and from the government's general revenue, so it is not wholly dependent on the collection of FICA payroll taxes.
-Like Social Security, though, the Medicare taxes collected from current wage earners and their employers are used to pay for hospital and medical care costs incurred by current Medicare beneficiaries.
+The remainder of FICA tax money collected from your paycheck and from your employer goes to the Medicare program, which funds healthcare costs for older people and younger Americans with disabilities.
+The Medicare taxes collected from current wage earners and their employers are used to pay for hospital and medical care costs incurred by current Medicare beneficiaries.
 Any excess tax revenue is accounted for in a designated Medicare trust fund.